Police board's move to in-person meetings frustrates community organizers | CBC News

 Souheil Benslimane, another community activist, said online meetings were accommodating for many, including people with disabilities and those traumatized by police actions who felt uncomfortable attending in person.

-Benslimane said while he personally felt the board doesn't listen to criticisms levied at it, online participation still had its upsides.
+Benslimane said while they personally felt the board doesn't listen to criticisms levied at it, online participation still had its upsides.

 "People in the community are frustrated [with the change] because … even though it was not democratic, at least people had the ability to go virtually during a global pandemic," Benslimane said.